wu87988622/ohara/ohara-manager/README.md

 3. Make sure you're in the ohara-manager root and use this command to setup the app: `yarn setup`.
 This will install all the dependencies for both the **Server** and the **Client** as well as creating a production build for the client.

-4.  **Optional**: If you're using Visual Studio Code as your editor, have a look at our Editors section.
+4.  **Optional**: If you're using Visual Studio Code as your editor, have a look at our [Editors](#editor) section.

 ### Linux

-install these dependencies for cypress:
+Install these dependencies for cypress:

 ```sh
 yum install -y xorg-x11-server-Xvfb gtk2-2.24* libXtst* libXScrnSaver* GConf2* alsa-lib*
 ```

 > Have issues while setting up?
-Try the **Having issues** section to troubleshoot.
+Try the [Having issues](#having-issues) section to troubleshoot.

 ## Development

-**If this is your first time running this project, you need to complete the _Initial machine setup_ section above** 👆
+**If this is your first time running this project, you need to complete the [Initial machine setup](#initial-machine-setup) section above** 👆

 #### Quick start guide:

-Make sure you're at the Ohara-manager root, then start Ohara manager with:
+Make sure you're at the Ohara manager root, then start it with:

 ```sh
 yarn start --configurator http://host:port/v0
 ```

-> Note that configurator option is required, and you should have configurator running before starting Ohara manager.
+> Note that the configurator option is required, and you should have configurator running before starting Ohara manager.

-Open another terminal tab, and start the **client**:
+Open another terminal tab, and start the **Client**:

 ```
 yarn start:client
 ```

-Now, go to http://localhost:3000 and start your development, happy coding 😎
+Now, go to http://localhost:3000 and start your development, happy hacking 😎

 #### Full development guide:

-In development, you need to start both **Server** and **Client** servers before you can start your development.
+In development, you need to start both the **Ohara manager** and **Ohara manager client** servers before you can start your development.
 Follow the instructions below:

 **Server:**